 - Car loans

 - Unpaid bills

 Home renovations and improvements are an excellent way to make your home more comfortable and increase its value, but these projects cost money.
 Taking money out of your house is a great way to put value back into your investment.

 As many as 53% of Canadians live paycheque to paycheque, and that means many of us don’t have enough money leftover at the end of the month to put into savings or emergency funds.
-A second mortgage can be a great way to free up some extra cash that you might need to cover unexpected expenses.
+It can be a great way to free up some extra cash that you might need to cover unexpected expenses.

 Paying for education

 Education is a sound investment, and whether you want to make a career change and go back to school yourself or help out your kids with college or university tuition, it can provide the money to fund your or your child’s future.

 You can take that equity and reinvest it elsewhere, such as in a second home or rental property.